 Formatblack marker and watercolor on illustration board

 Primarily textual teaching aid depicting Arboretum landscape.
-This material shows how the Arboretum Hills were pushed from Canada and Wisconsin.
+This material describes the biography of a red oak tree with illustrations and text.

 Header: TREES KEEP RECORDS [Illustration of a tree writing in a book with a quill pen, saying "it's nothing, really!"]